microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 <p><img style="margin: 0px 30px 15x 0px;" src="../graphics/ADS_initial_prompts.jpg" width="250" height="150">

 You will now be presented with the following screen to enter in your connection details for SQL Server.
 For Server, put in the values for **EXTERNAL IP, PORT** from step 1 above.
-Change the **Authentication** type to **SQL Login**, Put in a user name of **sa** with the Password you used for the **secret** in Module 01 when you deployed SQL Server.
+Change the **Authentication** type to **SQL Login**, Put in a user name of **sa** with the Password you used for the **secret** in Module 01 when you deployed SQL Server (the default password for this workshop is Sql2019isfast).
 Click the checkbox for **Remember Password** so you will not have to enter this information again for future connections.

 Now click the **Connect** button to connect.
 An example of a connection looks similar to this graphic: